nobl/ioBroker.senec/docs/en/README.md

 SENEC.Connect data is stored under `_connect.Systems.{system_id}.*` with battery and meter subsections.
 An account can hold more than one system; each one gets its own channel, named after its model and keyed on the system id reported in `bessNameplate` — so a system keeps its states even when the API returns the systems in a different order. `_connect.info.systemCount` reports how many systems the API sees.

 The `bessNameplate` section is always requested, regardless of the configured sections, because it carries that id.

+Wallboxes are stored the same way, under the `id` each one reports: `_connect.Systems.{system_id}.evse.{wallbox_id}.*`.
+A wallbox that disappears from the response has its states removed rather than left behind at their last values.

 If a system reports no `system_id`, its serial number is used instead, and a system is remembered by every identifier it has ever reported — so a response that omits one of them does not move the system to a new path.
 If a response carries no identity at all, that system falls back to its position in the response, exactly as before 2.15.0, and cleanup is suspended for as long as this lasts.